Chart Color Schemes

 AreaSearch assessment of residential development activity positions Malanda - Yungaburra among the top 25% of areas assessed nationwide

 Malanda - Yungaburra averaged approximately 61 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25, with a total of 308 homes approved during this period.
-In FY-26, up to April, there have been 49 dwelling approvals.
-Each dwelling built on average attracted 2.1 new residents annually over the past five financial years.
+In FY-26, up until now, 56 dwellings have been approved.
+Each year, on average, 2.1 new residents were gained for each dwelling built over the past five financial years.

 Frequently Asked Questions - Development